javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 ## Addendum

-Since we now have a OpenAPI spec, it's easy to generate clients.
+Since we now have a OpenAPI spec it's easy to generate clients, and this addendum will show you how.
-This addendum will show you how to create and use such a client, but only for Kotlin.
-The client generation works the same in Kotlin and Java though, simply add a Maven plugin:
+Client generation works the same for Kotlin, Java, or any other languages.
+Simply add a Maven plugin:

 ```xml
 <plugin>